How to Fix Rack adjuster broken on Whirlpool WDT970SAKZ

 Step 1

-Open the dishwasher and pull the upper rack all the way out so you have clear access to both sides.
-Locate the height adjuster levers — typically orange or gray plastic tabs mounted on the outside of each rack rail — because these are the components that lock the rack into its three height positions.
-Look for visible cracks, broken tabs, or a lever that feels loose and no longer snaps decisively, as any of these signs confirm the adjuster is the source of the problem.
+Start by opening the dishwasher and pulling the upper rack all the way out for clear access.
+Locate the height adjuster levers—these are usually orange or gray plastic tabs mounted on the outside of each rack rail.
+Check for visible cracks, broken tabs, or any lever that feels loose and fails to snap into position; these signs confirm the adjuster is the culprit.

 Step 2

-If an adjuster lever is cracked, warped, or fails to click firmly into position, it needs to be replaced — a damaged lever cannot reliably hold the rack level, which causes poor wash coverage and rattling during the cycle.
-To replace it, flex the old lever mechanism outward to unclip it from the rail mounting points, then press the new adjuster unit firmly onto those same points until it snaps fully into place.
-Pro tip: order adjuster assemblies in pairs so both sides match, preventing uneven rack lean.
+If you find an adjuster lever that’s cracked or doesn’t click firmly into place, it needs to be replaced.
+A damaged lever won’t hold the rack level, leading to poor wash coverage and rattling during cycles.
+To replace it, flex the old lever outward to unclip it from the rail mounting points, then press the new adjuster unit firmly onto those same points until it snaps into place.
+Pro tip: order adjuster assemblies in pairs to ensure both sides match and prevent uneven rack lean.

 Step 3

-With the rack still pulled out, inspect every wheel along the bottom of the rack for cracks, flat spots, or missing chunks, because damaged wheels cause the rack to bind, wobble, or tip rather than rolling smoothly in the tub rails.
-Replace any cracked wheels by pressing the old one off its axle pin and snapping the new wheel on — no tools are required.
-Using genuine OEM wheels is worth the extra cost, as aftermarket versions sometimes have slightly different diameters that cause the same binding problem.
+With the rack pulled out, inspect each wheel along the bottom for cracks, flat spots, or missing chunks.
+Damaged wheels can cause the rack to bind or tip instead of rolling smoothly in the tub rails.
+Replace any cracked wheels by pressing the old one off its axle pin and snapping the new wheel on—no tools required.
+I recommend using genuine OEM wheels, as aftermarket versions might vary slightly in diameter, causing the same binding issues.

 Step 4

-Before reinstalling the rack, wipe out the full length of both rack rail channels on the tub side walls using a soft damp cloth.
-Grease, mineral deposits, and food debris accumulate in these channels and create resistance that can mimic the symptoms of bad wheels or a broken adjuster, so cleaning them first rules out a simple fix.
-Avoid abrasive pads, which can scratch the channel surface and create rough spots that accelerate future buildup.
+Before reinstalling the rack, wipe out both rack rail channels on the tub side walls with a soft damp cloth.
+Grease, mineral deposits, and food debris can accumulate in these channels, creating resistance that mimics the symptoms of bad wheels or a broken adjuster, so cleaning first ensures you’re not overlooking a simple fix.
+Avoid abrasive pads that could scratch the channel surface and create rough spots for future buildup.

 Step 5

-Slide the upper rack back into both rail channels and test each of the three height positions by pressing the adjuster levers and moving the rack up or down.
-At each position, the rack should drop in and click firmly with no side-to-side wobble or forward tilt, confirming the adjusters and wheels are seating correctly.
-If any position still feels soft or fails to hold, re-examine the adjuster on that side — a new part that does not click fully is likely not seated completely on the mounting points.
+Slide the upper rack back into the rail channels and test all three height positions by pressing the adjuster levers and moving the rack up or down.
+Each position should drop in and click firmly without any wobble or tilt, confirming that the adjusters and wheels are seated correctly.
+If any position feels soft or fails to hold, re-examine the adjuster on that side—a new part that doesn’t click fully may not be seated properly.

 Step 6

-Once the rack operates correctly, set the height to match your current load: raise the upper rack to its highest position when you need the extra clearance on the lower rack for tall pots or casserole dishes, and lower it when you are washing tall glasses or stemware on the upper rack to prevent them from hitting the spray arm or tub ceiling.
+Once the rack operates correctly, set its height to match your current load.
+Raise the upper rack to its highest position to clear the lower rack for tall pots or casserole dishes, and lower it when washing tall glasses or stemware to prevent contact with the spray arm or tub ceiling.
 Taking a moment to adjust before each wash cycle protects your dishes and ensures the spray arms can rotate freely for a thorough clean.

 Where to Buy Replacement Parts